Research

 Scientifically, my main contributions have been in the discovery of new genes for human diseases and characterization of the mutation spectrum and molecular mechanism of disease, clinical characterization of the disorders associated with these gene mutations, and integration of these discoveries into clinical practice through the development and implementation of clinical genetic testing in medical care.
-The number of diseases I have studied and continue to study is much larger than most other geneticists and span rare disorders causing neurodevelopmental disorders (including autism and spinal muscular atrophy) and birth defects (congenital heart disease and congenital diaphragmatic hernia), cardiopulmonary conditions (pulmonary hypertension, cardiomyopathies, arrhythmias), cancers (breast and pancreatic cancer), rare inborn errors of metabolism, and complex diseases (obesity and diabetes).
-In all, I have identified over 25 new genes for human diseases.
+The number of diseases I have studied and continue to study is much larger than most other geneticists and span rare disorders causing neurodevelopmental disorders (including autism and spinal muscular atrophy) and congenital anomalies (congenital heart disease, congenital diaphragmatic hernia and esophageal atresia/tracheoesophageal fistulas), cardiopulmonary conditions (pulmonary hypertension, cardiomyopathies, arrhythmias), cancers (breast and pancreatic cancer), rare inborn errors of metabolism, and complex diseases (obesity and diabetes).
+In all, I have identified over 60 new genes for human diseases.

 Obesity and diabetes